 Your doctor may recommend that you take medication to prevent pain or allergy before you receive your Truxima® infusion.

-The following is a list of other common side effects.
-Tell your doctor if you notice any of the following and they worry you:
+The following is a list of other side effects which may occur during treatment with Truxima®.
+Tell your doctor if you notice any of them and they worry you: